satishthulva/sylenium-framework/README.md

 - Go to your_team.slack.com/services/new
 - Search for incoming webHook and click in Add
 - Choose channel to post and press add incoming webhooks integration
-- Set the webhook url in the framework properties (@Default empty)
+- Set the webhook url in the framework property (@Default empty)
-- Set the slack notifications enabled to true (@Default false)
+- Set the slack notifications enabled framework property to true (@Default false)
 - Both of these properties are required, they can be set at runtime using standard maven -Dslack.enabled etc

+Framework properties are found under `gui-tests/src/test/resources/framework.properties` or can be passed in at runtime.